 If your unit is malfunctioning, check the FAQ section of our website.
 You may find that the solution to your problem is something you can resolve yourself.
 If you need to send it in, there is no need to contact our office.
-Getting repairs made is as simple as going to our website, clicking on the service tab, and then filling out the Service Request Form.
-If your unit is under warranty, be sure to attach a picture/scan of your receipt showing the date of purchase.
+Getting repairs made is as simple as going to our website, clicking on the Support page, and then filling out the Warranty Service Form.
+If your unit is under warranty, be sure to attach a picture/scan of your proof of purchase with date included.
 If your system is out of warranty, we have several flat-rate fees that will cover the cost of repairs, including parts and labor.
 Once you have completed the Warranty or Flat-Rate repair, package the unit as described on the website and ship it to us.

-There is no need for an authorization or reference number, just make sure that you have included your contact info and a brief description of the issue on a note in the box.
+There is no need for an authorization or reference number, just make sure that you have included your contact info and a brief description of the issue in the box.

-If you do not have the ability to use the Internet, you may also fill out the service request form included in the box with your unit.
+If you do not have the ability to use the Internet, you may also fill out the warranty service form included in the box with your unit.
 If you enclose this form in the box with your unit there is no need to contact our office, just include the filled out form in the shipping box.